CandyVas/megr2157-portfolio/docs/assignments/A05/index.md

 After calculating the allowable stress, i got an allowable stress of 19.33 MPa.

 By this step i realized that i had more unknowns than what i have previously predicted.
 In order to solve for both the bending stress and deflection, i would need to find out both the base and height of my cross section.
 After consolidating with the lecture notes, it appears i did the steps correct however the unknown of b was th eonly thing we were meant to look for.
-SInce we are technically meant to design the beam i gave myself the liberty of assigning whatever height since in the class example height was provided. therfore I selected a beam height of h = 14 mm since i had a legth of 18, i fiured to go proportional.
+SInce we are technically meant to design the beam i gave myself the liberty of assigning whatever height since in the class example height was provided. therfore I selected a beam height of h = 35 mm.
 I then used my new information to solve for the minimum required beam width b.

 *pic*